guitarvydas/abc0d/README.md

 This example shows the very basics of parsing and transpiling languages.

 The most interesting part is emitting Lisp (which will be related to emitting WASM).
 Since the syntax of Lisp is recursive, we need to write the parsing rules in a recursive manner, basically avoiding the built-in PEG opeators for iteration `*` and `+`.

 Again, see other examples for deeper insights...

+For example, see the arith0d project.